anushka25bai11414-source/AIML-VITYARTHI_PROJECT-INCLUSIVE-WELFARE-RECOMMENDATION-SYSTEM/README.md

 ======================
 ## HOW TO RUN THE PROJECT:
 1. Install SWI-Prolog (Download from: https://www.swi-prolog.org/)
-2. Clone the Repository
-3. Open SWI-Prolog & Navigate to the project folder:
+3. Open SWI-Prolog & Navigate to the project folder
 4. Load the File
 5. Run the System
 6. Then enter your details when prompted.